 Well, not a question this time…but a simple statement.

 Sooner or later this will happen to you, if it hasn’t already.
+You will hear the dreaded question nr 2.

 You are an accompanying spouse.
 Your husband works for one of those organizations that enjoys playing Risk with their staff: they shift people about like plastic tokens on the world map with disarming carelessness.
 They do this throughout your career, with complete disregard for your family circumstances.
 And everyone knows that moving 12-year-olds, or even worse, teenagers, is harder than moving mountains.